Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/hydrography/add_enc_exchange_set/README.md

 <h2>Use case</h2>

-<p>Maritime applications require conformity to strict specifications over how hydrographic data is displayed digitally to
-ensure the safety of traveling vessels.</p>
+<p>Maritime applications require conformity to strict specifications over how hydrographic data is displayed digitally to ensure the safety of traveling vessels.</p>

-<p>S57 is the IHO (International Hydrographic Organization) Transfer Standard for Digital Hydrographic Data.
-The symbology
-standard for this is called S52.
+<p>S-57 is the IHO (International Hydrographic Organization) Transfer Standard for digital hydrographic data.
+The symbology standard for this is called S-52.
 There are different product specifications for this standard.
-ENC is one such specification developed by IHO.</p>
+ENC (Electronic Navigational Charts) is one such specification developed by IHO.</p>

 <p>An ENC exchange set is a catalog of data files which can be loaded as cells.
-The cells contain information on how
-symbols should be displayed in relation to one another, so as to represent information such as depth and obstacles accurately.</p>
+The cells contain information on how symbols should be displayed in relation to one another, so as to represent information such as depth and obstacles accurately.</p>

 <h2>How it works</h2>

 <ol>
-<li>Specify the path to a local CATALOG file to create an <code>EncExchangeSet</code>.</li>
+<li>Specify the path to a local CATALOG.031 file to create an <code>EncExchangeSet</code>.</li>

 <li>After loading the exchange set, loop through the <code>EncDataset</code> objects in <code>encExchangeSet.getDatasets()</code>.</li>